-The requirements for COD-Azure and COD-AWS are:
+The high level requirements for COD are:

-- an account on the Bright Computing Customer Portal website at http://customer. brightcomputing.com/Customer-Login from which to run the COD (section 2.2), or a Docker container to run an image that requests the COD (section 2.3).

-- a Bright Cluster Manager product key.
+- an account on the Bright Computing Customer Portal website at http://customer.brightcomputing.com/Customer-Login, when managing COD clusters via the portal - a Bright Cluster Manager product key.
 This key is later activated when the license is installed (Chapter 4 of the Installation Manual) on the head node.
-The head node and regular nodes in this case are in the cloud.

-- Requirements For COD-Azure: To use Azure, an Azure account subscription is needed from Microsoft.
-COD cloudbursting requires the following associated Azure credentials to launch:

-- tenant ID

-- subscription ID

-- Client ID

-- Client Secret